dougeby/IntuneDocs/intune/apps-deploy.md

 ---
 # required metadata

-title: How to assign apps to groups | Microsoft Docs
+title: How to assign apps to groups
-titleSuffix: "Intune Azure preview"
+titleSuffix: "Intune on Azure"
-description: "Intune Azure preview: Once you've added an app to Intune, you'll want to assign it to groups of users or devices."
+description: Once you've added an app to Intune, you'll want to assign it to groups of users or devices."
 keywords:
 author: robstackmsft
 ms.author: robstack